Marian-Vittek/raspilot/README.md

 The physics that Raspilot uses to stabilise drones is very rudimentary.
 Only inertia rules are taken into account.
 Changes in rotation and speed of movement are controlled by PID controllers.
-This model is able to stabilise the drone very well at 100Hz (main loop frequency).
-We were able to fly drones with frequencies between 20Hz and 400Hz.
+Frequency at which the main loop is executed is configurable.
+Usual frequencies are between between 50Hz and 5000Hz.
+Smaller drones require higher frequency.